Jimmy Lewthwaite: Early life

+Playing career

 Barrow

 With Barrow he scored a club record 351 tries and kicked 20 goals in exactly 500 appearances from 1943–57.
 He scored 50 tries in his last season, 1956–57, another club record.
 He retired after Barrow's Rugby League Challenge Cup Final defeat by Leeds in 1957, one of three Wembley appearances he made with the Cumbrian club during that decade.